 9. What is it like to live with a sex addict from a partner’s or wife’s perspective?

 Living with a sex addict is difficult.
 Our research shows that sex addiction impacts their spouse’s self esteem, depression and weight gain to mention just a few.
 She often is clueless about his behavior then “bam” gets hit with this realization.
 She stays believing he will change but without support groups or professional help he fails again and again.
 The most important thing for a wife to know is that he was sick before she met him.
 Sex addiction usually starts in adolescence.
 It’s not about her sex, her body or how clean the house is.
 She also will probably need support to heal from the damage of living with a sexual addict.

 10. Can sex addiction be cured?

 I know people can become free and stay free from sexual addiction.
-I have been clean for more than eighteen years, and I see people get free in our counseling center every week.
+I have been clean for more than 30 years, and I see people get free in our counseling center every week.
 It is a recovery process, which is dependent on why someone became a sex addict.
 Often 12 Step groups and therapy are part of this process.
-Today it is so much easier to get information and help than it was eighteen years ago.
+Today it is so much easier to get information and help than it was 30 years ago.
 I want to encourage anyone to take the first step, after that it gets easier.
 I have seen thousands of people get free from sexual addiction.